-Professor Jacobsen has taught Advanced Civil Procedure II for four years in the Integrated Trial Advocacy Program, and will continue teaching that course as a Practice Professor.
-Professor Jacobsen will also teach Litigation Basics, a Seminar on Complex Civil Litigation, and a course on Interviewing, Counseling and Negotiation.
-Professor Jacobsen has also been a guest lecturer in Sports Law at both Temple and at the Villanova School of Law.
+Professor Jacobsen has taught Advanced Civil Procedure II in the Integrated Trial Advocacy Program, Sports Law, Litigation Basics, a Seminar on Complex Civil Litigation, and a course on Interviewing, Counseling and Negotiation.
+After several years as an Adjunct Professor, Mr. Jacobsen joined the faculty as a full-time Practice Professor of Law in 2011.

 Mr. Jacobsen is a cum laude graduate of the Villanova University School of Law, where he was the Managing Editor of the Villanova Law Review and was elected to the Order of the Coif.
-For the past 30 years, he has concentrated his practice in complex business and commercial litigation, including class actions on behalf of investors, consumers and victims of environmental disasters.
+For 30 years, he was in private practice, concentrating in complex business and commercial litigation, including class actions on behalf of investors, consumers and victims of environmental disasters.
 Mr. Jacobsen’s full background can be found on his website at www.Jacobsenlaw-PA.com.

 He is a regular faculty member of the National Institute for Trial Advocacy in its regional trial practice programs, and was a featured panelist for CLE International at its annual conference in Chicago in June 2010 on consumer class actions.
 Professor Jacobsen’s other presentations include the October 2003 Bar Association Annual Retreat in Las Vegas on “Litigation in State and Federal Courts;” the May 2001 Mealey’s “Emerging Drug Conference – Litigation Issues” in New Orleans; the March 1998 Villanova Law School Sports and Entertainment Law Journal Symposium on “Sports Franchise Relocation”; the May 1996 ALI-ABA Course Seminar in Washington, D.C. on the “Trial of a Securities Case;” the February 1993 Practicing Law Institute Program in New York on “False Advertising and Commercial Speech—Private Consumer Actions and Remedies;” and the April 1991 American Bar Association, Committee on Partnerships and Unincorporated Business Organizations, program in Williamsburg, Virginia on “Troubled Partnerships—Some Litigation Issues.”